petros-d/docs/docs/install.md

 > **Note** If you need to VPC peer with Astronomer, additionally provide the following information to your Astronomer representative:
 >
 >- Subnet CIDRs (RFC 1918 IP Space).
->- VPC Name/ID for peering with Astronomer.
+>- VPC Name/ID and region for peering with Astronomer.
 This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).
 >- The IPs of your DNS servers.
 >
 > You then need to accept a VPC peering request from Astronomer after Astronomer Cloud is installed.
 To accept the request, follow [Creating and accepting a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in AWS documentation.